Dana Marsh appointed HPI Director

 The Historical Performance Institute offers students at the Jacobs School of Music the highest standard of instrumental and vocal training along with a thorough grounding in the academic reference tools of the profession – comprehensive theoretical, critical, historiographical and practical skills: to study, to interpret, and to perform period-specific music of the past millennium through to the early twentieth century.

 - HPI aims to provide JSoM students with an innovatively configured curriculum that makes a bold contribution to evolving collaborations within the allied arts, humanities and social sciences.

 - Appropriately in today's employment market, HPI offers students the tools and knowledge through which to develop an entrepreneurial view of their work, to shape valuable careers that contribute to the profession.

 - JSoM Students who minor in historical performance are equipped to deal with issues of performance practice as required in the competitive job market.

 - HPI's collection of historical instruments provides JSoM string, keyboard, wind, reed and brass students experience with high-quality, user-friendly historical models.
 Reflecting changes in the instrument-building trade since the leading conservatory collections were enlarged in the 1960s-80s, the JSoM's projected new ensemble acquisitions will be distinctive, leading a new wave that emphasizes the use of one workshop, creating the best possible ensemble sound.

-- HPI's offering of recitals, concerts, opera, symposia, outreach in primary and secondary education; its forthcoming summer academies and festivals; its series of scholarly publications and recordings; its accessible, unrivalled collection of historical instruments – all of these essential elements – provide an annual rhythm of endeavor that stimulates and nurtures a broad-ranging constituency, regionally, nationally, and internationally.
+- HPI's offering of recitals, concerts, opera, symposia, outreach in primary and secondary education; its forthcoming summer conferences, academies and festivals; its series of scholarly publications and recordings; its accessible, unrivalled collection of historical instruments – all of these essential elements – provide an annual rhythm of endeavor that stimulates and nurtures a broad-ranging constituency, regionally, nationally, and internationally.